IntelligentSoftwareSystems/Galois/README.md

 - A modern C++ compiler compliant with the C++-14 standard (GCC >= 6.1, Intel >= 17.0, LLVM >= 4.0)
 - CMake (>= 3.2.3)
-- Boost library ( >= 1.60.0, we recommend building/installing the full library)
+- Boost library ( >= 1.58.0, we recommend building/installing the full library)

 Here are the dependencies for the optional features:

 - Linux HUGE_PAGES support.
 Performance will be degraded without HUGE_PAGES enabled.
 Please see [https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt)
+- libnuma support.
+Performance may be degraded without it.
+Please install libnuma-dev on Debian like systems, and numactl-dev on Red Hat like systems.
 - Doxygen (>= 1.8.5) for compiling documentation as webpages or latex files
 - PAPI (>= 5.2.0.0 ) for profiling sections of code
 - Vtune (>= 2017 ) for profiling sections of code